Complexity SciencesFind a programme

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Home/EU offer-holders may be able to apply for limited funding and should contact the Bristol Centre for Complexity Sciences for more information.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The BCCS is highly interdisciplinary with links to departments in all faculties within the University.
 Each PhD project is supervised by at least two members of staff, to provide both a theoretical and applied perspective to the research.
 There are also many links with potential supervisors at other institutions or in industry.

-While working on the PhD you will be supervised within an academic department which is usually defined by the main supervisor of your research project.
-You will retain close ties with the BCCS community through regular seminars and events throughout the academic year.
+While working on the PhD you will be supervised within an academic department, which usually corresponds to the main supervisor of your research project.
+You will retain close ties with the BCCS community through regular seminars and events during the academic year.

 See international equivalent qualifications on the International Office website.

 |English language requirements||

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|